PORTFOLIO

 Projektbeschreibung

 The results from Reto Tamburini's Master thesis and a Life Cycle Analysis project have led to the conclusion that the production of microalgae in photobioreactors as a NET (Carbon Dioxide Removal) is environmentally beneficial if the process is powered mainly by natural light.
-This overall process including CO2 emissons for building the reactors and their disposal after 20 years, the provision of nutrients a.s.o. is CO2-negative, meaning it has a positive impact on the environment.
+This overall process including CO2-emissions for building the reactors and their disposal after 20 years, the provision of nutrients a.s.o. is CO2-negative, meaning it has a positive impact on the environment.
 If the process requires a higher demand for technical energy (artificial light, etc.), it is only environmentally meaningful if the generated biomass is used as a raw material to replace fossil raw materials in industrial processes, reducing CO2 emissions.
 This approach is referred to as Carbon Capture and Utilization (CCU).

-A to be founded start-up called Arrhenius AG is pursuing these two approaches with the goal of developing and operating photobioreactor systems on a large scale, both to directly remove CO2 from the atmosphere and to reduce CO2 emissions through the production of biogenic substances.
+The start-up Arrhenius AG is pursuing these two approaches with the goal of developing and operating photobioreactor systems on a large scale, both to directly remove CO2 from the atmosphere and to reduce CO2 emissions

 Stand/Resultate